How to promote a podcast

 You can find shows that have a similar audience to you:

-Once you've found a podcast that might be a good fit, reach out and ask if they're interested in some sort of cross-promotion.
+Once you've found a podcast that might be a good fit, reach out and ask if they're interested in some cross-promotion.
 Sometimes, this means doing an episode exchange (you post one of their sample episodes in your feed, and they do the same for you).

 Promote your podcast in online communities